 Thus, treatment for phobias usually includes a combination of psychotherapy and medications depending on the type of phobia:

 A specific phobia.

 Cognitive-behavioral therapy, especially a procedure called desensitization therapy or exposure therapy, can help.
 This technique involves gradually increasing your exposure to what you fear, at your own pace, under controlled conditions.
 When exposed to the object, you learn to manage your fear through relaxation, breath control, or other anxiety-reducing strategies.
 For short-term treatment for phobia, your doctor may prescribe anti-anxiety medications.
-If the phobia is only intermittent, such as the fear of flying, the use of medications can be restricted.
+Medications can be restricted if the phobia is intermittent, such as the fear of flying.

 Social anxiousness problem.

 If your social phobia centers on one specific performance (for example, offering a lecture or playing in a concert), your physician may suggest a medicine called a beta-blocker such as propranolol (Inderal).
 This medication can be taken before efficiency.
 It wets the physical effects of anxiety (battering heart or shivering fingers); however, it typically does not affect the psychological intensity required for speaking or the physical mastery required for playing a tool.
 For even more generalized or long-lasting types of social fear, your physician might suggest an antidepressant, usually an SSRI (discerning serotonin reuptake prevention) such as sertraline (Zoloft), paroxetine (Paxil), or fluoxetine (Prozac).
 If an SSRI is inadequate, your medical professional might prescribe an alternate antidepressant or antianxiety drug.
 Cognitive-behavioral treatment likewise works well for many individuals with social fear in individual and team setups.